 - 1. Personal Staff: Here the staff official is attached as a personal assistant or adviser to the line manager.
-For example Assistant to managing director. - 2.
-Specialised Staff: Such staff acts as the fountainhead of expertise in specialised areas like R & D, personnel, accounting etc. For example-R & D Staff. - 3.
-General Staff: This category of staff consists of a set of experts in different areas who are meant to advise and assist the top management on matters called for expertise.
-For example-Financial advisor, technical advisor etc.
+For example, Assistant to managing director. - 2.
+Specialised Staff: Such staff acts as the fountainhead of expertise in specialised areas like R & D, personnel, accounting etc. For example, R & D Staff. - General Staff: This category of staff consists of a set of experts in different areas who are meant to advise and assist the top management on matters called for expertise.
+For example, financial advisor, technical advisor etc.

-Features of line and staff organisation
+Features of Line and Staff Organisation

-1. Under this system, there are line officers who have authority and command over the subordinates and are accountable for the tasks entrusted to them.
-The staff officers are specialists who offer expert advice to the line officers to perform their tasks efficiently.
+- 1. Under this system, there are line officers who have authority and command over the subordinates and are accountable for the tasks entrusted to them.
+The staff officers are specialists who offer expert advice to the line officers to perform their tasks efficiently. - 2.
+Under this system, the staff officers prepare the plans and give advice to the line officers and the line officers execute the plan with the help of workers. - 3.
+The line and staff organisation is based on the principle of specialisation.